MarkEMarkEMark/G35-MEO-Programs/README.md

     - White twinkle
     - Ever evolving pastel wave
     - Still pastel rainbow
+- Dither: brings a colour in, in a dither pattern - nothing spectacular yet - work in progress
+- Oscillate: like a pendulum - work in progress

 There are parameters that I've allowed for that I'll eventually make into sub-variations on other buttons